Allergy Testing & Immunotherapy

 Allergy Immunotherapy can be administered as traditional allergy shots or as sublingual allergy drops.
 Both options require a build-up phase that starts at a safe starting concentration of allergen.
 The goal is to reach the maintenance phase of treatment where a therapeutic dose for each allergen is achieved.

-Last Step: Then Feel Better
+Last Step: Feel Better

 The recommended duration for treatment is 3 to 5 years for both shots and drops, though many people report feeling better much sooner.
 For certain allergens, you may notice an improvement in your symptoms shortly after starting treatment.
 The key is to stick with your treatment schedule even if you feel better since re-educating the immune system takes time.